Integrations / Cron pattern

 #!/usr/bin/env bash

-# pause-cold-campaign.sh — pause a Crispy campaign if 7d acceptance rate < 10%.
+# pause-cold-campaign.sh — pause a Crispy campaign if its acceptance rate < 10%.

 # Run nightly via cron, GitHub Actions, or any scheduler.